Skip to content

 Best Practices & Anti-Patterns

-System architecture best practices for the CTA exam are not academic ideals — they are patterns that consistently produce maintainable, scalable, and cost-effective solutions.
-Equally important is recognizing anti-patterns: common mistakes that seem reasonable but lead to architectural debt.
+These are not academic ideals.
+They are patterns that consistently produce maintainable, scalable, and cost-effective solutions.
+Recognizing anti-patterns matters just as much: common mistakes that seem reasonable but create architectural debt.

 Platform-First Thinking